manshreck/python-docs-samples/language/sentiment/README.md

-This sample contains the code referenced in the [Sentiment Analysis Tutorial](http://cloud.google.com/natural-language/docs/sentiment-tutorial) within the Natural Language API Documentation.
+This sample contains the code referenced in the [Sentiment Analysis Tutorial](http://cloud.google.com/natural-language/docs/sentiment-tutorial) within the Google Cloud Natural Language API Documentation.
 A full walkthrough of this sample is located within the documentation.

 This sample is a simple illustration of how to construct a sentiment analysis